Evawn/FractalRenderer/README.md

 # FractalRenderer
-3D Fractal Renderer using Ray Marching and Distance Equations for Fractal
+3D Fractal Renderer using Ray Marching and Distance Estimators for the Mandlebulb and Menger Spong Fractals.

 ## INSTRUCTIONS TO RUN:
 First, unzip ```ext.zip```